Easy Homemade Recipes

 dredging veal with breadcrumbs in a yellow container

-Place bread crumbs in a plate or container large enough that you can dredge the veal on both sides
+Place breadcrumb mixture in a plate or container large enough that you can dredge the veal on both sides

 In a medium size plate, whisk your eggs together and dip the veal in the egg wash on one side, then the other.
 Then dredge the veal in breadcrumbs and pat the veal down firmly so that it is well coated.
 Transfer to a dish while you prepare the remaining veal.